hut6/dev-resources/hut6-style-guides.md

 ---

-## Identation.
-Tabs, 2 spaces or 4 spaces?
+## Identation

+Whether it's HTML, PHP, Javacript, SASS or CSS, use an indent of **4 spaces**, and MUST NOT use tabs for indenting.

-Soft tab with 4 spaces.
-Spaces are the only way to guarantee code renders the same in any person's environment.
-Whether it's HTML, PHP, Javacript, SASS or CSS.
+Spaces are the only way to guarantee code renders the same in any person's environment and 4 instead of 2 to make it consistent accross different editors, IDEs and languages.

 ## HTML